jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 That is why the implementation signature (not shown to consumers) contains parameter names like ` taskHandlerOrOptions`.

-To reduce the internal complexity of the method (_that's_ about creating a worker, not decoding parameters!), and also to reduce the work required to support an eventual single object parameter, I moved the parameter decoding to a unit testable pure function:
+To reduce the internal complexity of the method (_that's_ about creating a worker, not decoding parameters!), and also to reduce the work required to support an eventual single object parameter, I moved the parameter decoding to a unit testable pure function.

 The entire impact on the _internal_ complexity of the method is this: